jamesallen0351/regression-project/README.md

 - Create an .env file with your own username/pass/host to use the get_connection function in my acquire.py in order to access the Zillow database.

-- Make a copy of my acquire, prep, explore files to use the functions within the files.
+- Make a copy of my acquire, prepare, explore files to use the functions within the files.

 - Make a copy of my final notebook, run each cell, and adjust any parameters as desired.